jupyterlab/jupyter-collaboration/automerge/packages/server/README.md

-# Jupyter RTC with Automerge Server
+# JupyterLab RTC with Automerge Server

 This folder contains source code portions taken from following repositories: